 Also, regularly conduct stay interviews to understand what keeps your employees engaged and what might cause them to leave.
 This proactive approach can help you address potential issues before they lead to turnover.

-Lastly, consider offering long-term employees sabbaticals or extended time off, which can help prevent burnout and show appreciation for their commitment to the company.
+Lastly, consider offering long-term employees sabbaticals or extended time off to help prevent burnout and show appreciation for their commitment to the company.

 Wrap up

 In summary, as a business, you must adapt your recruitment strategies to keep pace with evolving demands.
-The good part is that more people will hear about this if you are dedicated to creating a better hiring process and working on retention strategies.
+The upside is that more people will hear about this if you are dedicated to improving your hiring process and developing retention strategies.
 As a result, your company’s image will get a significant boost in the eyes of future applicants.

 Erika Rykun